Electric Cars

 Interior of the Tesla Model YInterior of the Tesla Model YTesla

 The entry-level Model Y is called the Long Range.
 It has a top speed of 135mph and hits 60mph in 4.8 seconds.
-The more expensive Performance version ups the top speed to 155mph and lowers the 60mph sprint time to 3.5 seconds.
+The more expensive Performance version ups the top speed to 155mph, lowering the 60mph sprint time to 3.5 seconds.
 By comparison, the only version of ID.4 currently available in the US has a top speed of 100mph and a 0-60mph time of 8.5 seconds.
-If you want a quick EV, then there really is no contest between the two – but we feel the ID.4's performance is still perfectly adequate given the type of car it is; namely, a practical family vehicle.
+If you want a quick EV, then there is no contest between the two – but we feel the ID.4's performance is still perfectly adequate given the type of car it is; namely, a practical family vehicle.

 Tesla Model Y vs Volkswagen ID.4: Range and charging